Wine Labels 101

 So what will your wine look like?
 Whether it’s a gift wine label for a wedding, or a run of many thousands, let’s dive in to the basics of wine label design.

-What type of label is for you?
+What type of label is best for your wine?

 Generally speaking, there are four broad categories that most wine label designs fall into: